 GENERAL.
-We are a fully-integrated, self-managed real estate investment trust ("REIT") that focuses principally on the acquisition, management, ownership and development of suburban office properties in targeted suburban submarkets principally in the Mid-Atlantic region of the United States.
-As of March 31, 1999:
+We are a fully-integrated and self-managed real estate investment trust ("REIT") that focuses principally on the ownership, management, leasing, acquisition and development of suburban office buildings located in select submarkets in the Mid-Atlantic region of the United States.
+As of December 31, 1999, we:

-- we owned 49 suburban office properties in Maryland, Pennsylvania and New Jersey containing approximately 4.4 million rentable square feet; - we owned five retail properties containing approximately 311,000 rentable square feet; - our properties were 97.4% leased; - we had options to purchase from related parties 156 acres of land contiguous to certain of our office properties; and - we were developing three office properties totaling 269,000 square feet.
+owned 77 suburban office properties in Maryland, Pennsylvania and New Jersey containing approximately 5.9 million rentable square feet;

+- owned two retail properties containing approximately 191,000 rentable square feet; - achieved a 97.5% occupancy rate on our properties; - had construction underway on five new buildings totaling approximately 407,000 square feet that were 49% pre-leased and redevelopment underway on a 75,000 square foot existing building that was 100% pre-leased; and - owned options to purchase 72 acres of land contiguous to certain of our office properties from related parties.

-We conduct almost all of our operations through our operating partnership, Corporate Office Properties, L.P., a Delaware limited partnership.
-We are the managing general partner of Corporate Office Properties, L.P.
-Interests in our operating partnership are in the form of common and preferred units.
-As of March 31, 1999, we owned approximately 84% of the outstanding common units and approximately 32% of the outstanding preferred units.
-The remaining common and preferred units in our operating partnership were owned by third parties which included certain of our officers and Trustees.
-If all preferred units were converted into common units, we would have owned approximately 62% of the common units as of March 31, 1999.
+We conduct almost all of our operations through our operating partnership, Corporate Office Properties, L.P., a Delaware limited partnership, for which we are the managing general partner.
+Our operating partnership owns real estate both directly and through subsidiaries.
+Interests in our operating partnership are in the form of Common and Preferred Units.
+As of December 31, 1999, we owned approximately 60% of the outstanding Common Units and approximately 70% of the outstanding Preferred Units.
+The remaining Common and Preferred Units in our operating partnership were owned by third parties, which included certain of our officers and Trustees.

-We are the successor to a corporation organized in 1988 and elected to be taxed as a REIT commencing with the taxable year ended December 31, 1992.
 We believe that we are organized and have operated in a manner that permits us to satisfy the requirements for taxation as a REIT under the Internal Revenue Code of 1986, as amended, and we intend to continue to operate in such a manner.
-If we qualify for taxation as a REIT, we generally will not be subject to federal income tax on our taxable income that is distributed to our shareholders.
+If we qualify for taxation as a REIT, we generally will not be subject to Federal income tax on our taxable income that is distributed to our shareholders.
 A REIT is subject to a number of organizational and operational requirements, including a requirement that it currently distribute to its shareholders at least 95% of its annual taxable income (excluding net capital gains).

-Our executive offices are located at 401 City Avenue, Suite 615, Bala Cynwyd, PA 19004 and our telephone number is (610) 538-1800.
+Our executive offices are located at 8815 Centre Park Drive, Suite 400, Columbia, Maryland 21045 and our telephone number is (410) 730-9092.

-3 FORWARD-LOOKING STATEMENTS
+FORWARD-LOOKING STATEMENTS

-THIS PROSPECTUS AND OUR DOCUMENTS INCORPORATED BY REFERENCE HEREIN CONTAIN "FORWARD-LOOKING" STATEMENTS, AS DEFINED IN THE PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995, THAT ARE BASED ON OUR CURRENT EXPECTATIONS, ESTIMATES AND PROJECTIONS.
+THIS PROSPECTUS AND OUR DOCUMENTS INCORPORATED BY REFERENCE HEREIN CONTAIN "FORWARD-LOOKING" STATEMENTS, AS DEFINED IN THE PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995, THAT ARE BASED ON OUR CURRENT EXPECTATIONS, ESTIMATES AND PROJECTIONS ABOUT FUTURE EVENTS AND FINANCIAL TRENDS AFFECTING THE FINANCIAL CONDITION OF THE BUSINESS.
 STATEMENTS THAT ARE NOT HISTORICAL FACTS, INCLUDING STATEMENTS ABOUT OUR BELIEFS AND EXPECTATIONS, ARE FORWARD-LOOKING STATEMENTS.
 THESE STATEMENTS ARE NOT GUARANTEES OF FUTURE PERFORMANCE, EVENTS OR RESULTS AND INVOLVE POTENTIAL RISKS AND UNCERTAINTIES.
 ACCORDINGLY, ACTUAL RESULTS MAY DIFFER MATERIALLY.
 WE UNDERTAKE NO OBLIGATION TO UPDATE PUBLICLY ANY FORWARD-LOOKING STATEMENTS, WHETHER AS A RESULT OF NEW INFORMATION, FUTURE EVENTS OR OTHERWISE.

-IMPORTANT FACTS THAT MAY AFFECT THESE EXPECTATIONS, ESTIMATES OR PROJECTIONS INCLUDE, BUT ARE NOT LIMITED TO: OUR ABILITY TO BORROW ON FAVORABLE TERMS; GENERAL ECONOMIC AND BUSINESS CONDITIONS, WHICH WILL, AMONG OTHER THINGS AFFECT OFFICE PROPERTY DEMAND AND RENTS, TENANT CREDITWORTHINESS AND FINANCING AVAILABILITY; ADVERSE CHANGES IN THE REAL ESTATE MARKETS INCLUDING, AMONG OTHER THINGS, COMPETITION WITH OTHER COMPANIES; RISKS OF REAL ESTATE ACQUISITION AND DEVELOPMENT; GOVERNMENTAL ACTIONS AND INITIATIVES; ENVIRONMENTAL REQUIREMENTS; AND THE OTHER FACTORS DESCRIBED IN THIS PROSPECTUS UNDER THE HEADING "RISK FACTORS" BEGINNING ON PAGE 5.
+IMPORTANT FACTS THAT MAY AFFECT THESE EXPECTATIONS, ESTIMATES OR PROJECTIONS INCLUDE, BUT ARE NOT LIMITED TO: OUR ABILITY TO BORROW ON FAVORABLE TERMS; GENERAL ECONOMIC AND BUSINESS CONDITIONS, WHICH WILL, AMONG OTHER THINGS AFFECT OFFICE PROPERTY DEMAND AND RENTS, TENANT CREDITWORTHINESS, INTEREST RATES AND FINANCING AVAILABILITY; ADVERSE CHANGES IN THE REAL ESTATE MARKETS INCLUDING, AMONG OTHER THINGS, COMPETITION WITH OTHER COMPANIES; RISKS OF REAL ESTATE ACQUISITION AND DEVELOPMENT; GOVERNMENTAL ACTIONS AND INITIATIVES; ENVIRONMENTAL REQUIREMENTS; AND THE OTHER FACTORS DESCRIBED IN THIS PROSPECTUS UNDER THE HEADING "RISK FACTORS" BEGINNING ON PAGE 4.